Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data

-Additionally, body telemetry is a time series recorded via the headset and controllers, capturing head and hand movements, as well as static attributes like height and wingspan.
-It is used for interaction~\cite{yang2019gesture, cabral2005usability}, avatar control~\cite{ji2021use}, and behavioral biometrics~\cite{miller2020personal, jones2021literature}.
-These sensing modalities form the basis for most real-time interaction and personalization in XR.
+Eye telemetry captures time-series data on gaze direction and movements via eye-tracking sensors~\cite{monteiro2021hands, fernandes2023leveling, atienza2016interaction}, while body telemetry, recorded via the headset and controllers, tracks head and hand movements along with static attributes such as height and wingspan~\cite{yang2019gesture, cabral2005usability, ji2021use}.
+Together, these modalities enable essential control functions in XR: gaze tracking supports selection and targeting~\cite{monteiro2021hands, fernandes2023leveling, atienza2016interaction}, and body tracking through head and controller motion allows navigation, object manipulation, and physical gameplay~\cite{yang2019gesture, cabral2005usability}.
+Unlike modalities such as voice or facial expression, which can be disabled without affecting most experiences, eye and body signals are always active and indispensable.
+Disabling them would remove core movement and interaction capabilities, making most XR applications unusable.
+This non-optional nature makes them uniquely challenging from a privacy perspective.

-While these behavioral signals enable highly personalized and responsive XR experiences, they also create privacy vulnerabilities.
-A growing body of research has shown that users can be re-identified based on eye movements~\cite{lohr2020metric, lohr2022Eyeb}, body movements~\cite{miller2020personal, nair2023Uniquea}, or a combination of both~\cite{tricomi2209you, olade2020BioMove, jarin2023behavr}.
+Research has shown that users can be re-identified based on eye movements~\cite{lohr2020metric, lohr2022Eyeb}, body movements~\cite{miller2020personal, nair2023Uniquea}, or a combination of both~\cite{tricomi2209you, olade2020BioMove, jarin2023behavr}.
 In this context, re-identification refers to the ability of a model or adversary to correctly match a sample of behavioral data (e.g., eye or body movements) to the person from whom it was collected.
-Beyond re-identification, behavioral data can enable inference of sensitive attributes such as gender~\cite{ tran2022comparing, giaretta2024security, 10582036}, age~\cite{zhang2018old, tran2022comparing, giaretta2024security}, cognitive conditions~\cite{armstrong2012eye, giaretta2024security}, and sexual orientation~\cite{renaud2002measuring, giaretta2024security}.
-Unlike traditional identifiers (e.g., usernames), behavioral signals are difficult for users to consciously control or suppress, creating unique privacy challenges.

-Prior work has proposed privacy mechanisms for perturbing eye~\cite{wilson2024PrivacyPreserving, david-john2021Privacypreservingc, li2021kalvarepsilonido} or body~\cite{nair2023deep, nair2023Going} movements to reduce re-identification risk.
-However, most existing approaches address each modality separately and are insufficient in real-world multimodal settings, where adversaries can leverage unprotected signals from another modality for re-identification attacks~\cite{aziz2024exploiting}.